jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 > To secure ourselves against defeat lies in our own hands, but the opportunity of defeating the enemy is provided by the enemy himself.

 When I was a boxer, I used to tell people that I didn’t worry about what the other guy did because I was in control of my training.
-I knew I'd be very difficult to beat if I put supreme effort into my training regimen, sharpening all my rough edges and systematically eliminating my flaws.
+I knew I’d be very difficult to beat if I put supreme effort into my training regimen, sharpening all my rough edges and systematically eliminating my flaws.

 Don’t get me wrong: my coach still studied the fighter and prepared me for his weaknesses, so we pooled our resources that way.
 I learned of myself, and he learned of the opponent.
 This nearly guaranteed victory.